pippinbarr/cart253-2020/topics/object-oriented-programming/interacting-objects.md

     if (d < this.size / 2 + flower.size / 2) {
       // The bee should grow
       // Notice how we can call OTHER METHODS of the Bee by using "this"
-      // So this.grow() called the grow() method for THIS bee this.grow();
+      // So this.grow() calls the grow() method for THIS bee this.grow();
-      // The flower should react to being pollinated flower.pollinate();
+      // The flower should react to being pollinated so we call its method
+      // that handles that!
+      flower.pollinate();
     }
   }

-  // grow() causes the bee to get bigger up to a maximum (when pollinating) grow() {
+  // grow() causes the bee to get bigger up to a maximum (called by tryToPollinate()) grow() {
     // Grow by increasing the size by a set amount this.size = this.size + this.growRate;